JustinNietz/miniproject1-601/Section_2-_The_gitFlow/gitFlow.md

 in the release branch.
 This **deploy -> test -> fix -> redeploy ->** retest cycle continues until you’re happy that the release is good enough to release to customers.

-When the release is finished, the release branch is merged into master and into develop too, to make sure that any changes made in the release branch aren’t accidentally lost by new development.
+When the release is finished, the release branch is merged into master and into develop to make sure that any changes made in the release branch aren’t accidentally lost by new development.

 The master branch tracks released code only.
 The only commits to master are merges from release branches